PaulinaCzarnota/Microprocessor-Systems-2021-22/README.md

-This is a collection of my Microprocessor Systems Project completed in first year of second semester at TU856.
+This is a collection of my Microprocessor Systems Project completed in first year of TU856.

 Project 1 (Traffic Light Demonstration) - Grade Received: 100%